Get insider access

 N/A

 This TV doesn't have a local dimming feature, so it can't adjust the backlight level of individual zones to brighten up highlights without impacting the rest of the image.
-However, the lack of dimming zones means that there's no distracting flicker or brightness changes as bright highlights move between zones.
+However, the lack of dimming zones means that there are no distracting flicker or brightness changes as bright highlights move between zones.

 4.0